Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/2-4-console.md

 1. [Connect your Khala account]({{< relref "docs/khala-user/polkadot-extension-guide" >}}).
 2. Create StakePool
-   - In the left Menu make sure zou selecte dthe
+   - In the left menu, make sure you select 'Mining.'
    - Click "Create Stakepool" in the top right corner;
      ![](/images/docs/khala-mining/create-pool.png)
    - Click "Confirm" in the pop-up window;